The appearance of the regular black hole with a stable inner horizon: The ray-tracing method and the appearance of the regular black hole

 The observed intensity and the image are depicted in Fig.\ref{50}.

 As we can see, the multi-ring structure occurs for the regular black hole.
-Unlike the image of the Schwarzschild black hole, where there is only one or two bright rings lying in the region $b\gtrsim b_c$ when the accretion disk located outside the critical curve, in our case, the bright rings with $n>5/4$ and $b<b_c$ are distinctly separated, allowing us to distinguish them.
+Unlike the image of the Schwarzschild black hole, where there is only one or two bright rings lying in the region $b\gtrsim b_c$ when the accretion disk located outside the photon sphere, in our case, the bright rings with $n>5/4$ and $b<b_c$ are distinctly separated, allowing us to distinguish them.
 When $b$ tends to $b_c$, the bright rings become more and more concentrated and indistinguishable.
 This multi-ring structure also appears in some other massive bodies without horizon, such as compact object and wormhole \cite{Olmo:2021piq,Guerrero:2022qkh,Guerrero:2022msp,Olmo:2023lil}.
-In fact, when the effective potential $V(r)$ of the spacetime have a barrier, the critical curve occurs and there is a bright ring in the image.
-Furthermore, if there is an another higher barrier inside the outer one, or $V$ is diverging at somewhere inside the critical curve, then the multi-ring structure appears.
+In fact, when the effective potential $V(r)$ of the spacetime have a barrier, the photon sphere occurs and there is a bright ring in the image.
+Furthermore, if there is an another higher barrier inside the outer one, or $V$ is diverging at somewhere inside the photon sphere, then the multi-ring structure appears.
 In \cite{Zhang:2023okw}, the image of the quantum-corrected black hole is investigated, and it has the similar multi-ring structure.
-However, the Cauchy horizon of the quantum-corrected black hole is unstable and will turn into a null singularity \cite{Cao:2023aco}.
+However, the inner horizon of the quantum-corrected black hole is unstable and will turn into a null singularity \cite{Cao:2023aco}.
 Therefore the photons are unable to pass through the inner horizon and escape from a white hole.
-Due to the instability of its Cauchy horizon and the slightness of the quantum correction, it may be challenging to detect this novel appearance of the quantum-corrected black hole.
-Nevertheless, the Cauchy horizon of the regular black hole we are studying is stable which give rise to the multi-ring structure.
+Due to the instability of its inner horizon and the slightness of the quantum correction, it may be challenging to detect this novel appearance of the quantum-corrected black hole.
+Nevertheless, the inner horizon of the regular black hole we are studying is stable which give rise to the multi-ring structure.
 It also means that the multi-ring structure can occur in the appearance of the massive object with horizon.

 In some special cases, there is an accretion disk in universe $A$ and another one in universe $B$ at the same time.
 The intensity of them are both illustrated in Fig.\ref{Iem}.
 Then the image of the regular black (white) hole is the overlay of Fig.\ref{rBHIobs} and Fig.\ref{50}, and it is shown as Fig.\ref{50tot}.